“The Beatitudes” series: (post #3)

 He did, however, promise an awesome reward for the meek Christian.
 But that promise would be a long time in fulfilling.
 As a matter of fact, the world still awaits the fulfillment.
 One day, though, after Christ has returned to this earth (Revelation 19:11-21) and established His 1,000-year kingdom upon it (Revelation 20:1-4), Christians will indeed inherit the earth and reign with Christ as His bride (Revelation 2:26-27; 5:8-10; 19:6-9).

 I feel safe in saying that those who heard Jesus make that promise didn’t truly grasp the correct meaning of it.
 It was just too far off in the future.
-But how they must have liked the sound of it!
+How they must have liked the sound of it, though!
 Think of it, a time when the Romans didn’t rule the known world.
 Dare they dream of such a time?
 Oh, yes.
-The time wouldn’t be brought in with military might, though.
+But the time wouldn’t be brought in with military might.
 Yes, strength would be involved, but it would be strength under control.
 Who else but Jesus would preach such a radical idea?
 And who else but Him has the power to make it reality?